Embodied Masculine Certified Facilitators

 Honesty:

 Your word must be your bond.
-Integrity means aligning what you say, what you do, and what you believe.
-Speak truthfully, follow through on commitments, and never misrepresent your capacities.
-Participants must feel safe knowing they are being guided by someone rooted in truth—not performance or persona.
+Integrity requires alignment between what you say, what you do, and what you embody.
+Never misrepresent your experience, capacity, or results.
+Participants must know they are in the presence of truth, not performance.

 Transparency: